galleryaboutWorkshopspurchasecontactmailing listLinksarticlesBlogwhats new

 For larger subjects, when photographing in a blind, for flight shots or when 500mm is simply too much lens this is a great lens to have.
 The lens is very light and its close focussing distance of 1.5m makes it a great tool for macro photography as well.

-100mm f/2.8 macro
+100mm f/2.8 Macro

 When you want to get up close and personal with your subjects this is the lens to do it.
 For insects, amphibians and any other little critters this is lens awesome and it allows 1x magnification.